 The Upshot: Success for Remote Development Teams

-By limiting the development process, we simplified the requirements for Tempo and built a project management tool that works.
+By limiting the development process, we simplified the requirements for ALP 2.0 and built a project management tool that works.
 While any dedicated team can continually fit square pegs into round holes and force JIRA to work, we knew that it was doomed to fail as an effective remote strategy.

 We’ll say it again: JIRA and Agile processes don’t work in asynchronous dev environments.
 As a stack for remote team management, they're rubbish.

 Instead, our remote dev teams found that a simple tool built with AWS-native serverless components in an event-driven architecture, was easier to maintain and grow.
-As a great side effect of simplification, Tempo also helped us reduce our ever-expanding JIRA costs.
+As a great side effect of simplification, ALP 2.0 also helped us reduce our ever-expanding JIRA costs.

-Our remote development teams built Tempo to align the process and the tool for a truly scalable and efficient system.
-Together, this alignment helps remote engineers and product managers beat in-office teams when it comes to product delivery and quality.
+Our remote development teams built ALP 2.0 to align the process and the tool for a truly scalable and efficient system.
+It will probably have another name when it reaches market, but together, this alignment helps remote engineers and product managers beat in-office teams when it comes to product delivery and quality.